breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 ![Impostor Syndrome](../../assets/images/6cf4655f-665f-4f68-b021-f34238cedd69.png)

-At some point in our lives (some more than others) we all have thought we were the most stupid person in a room.
-If we kept thinking like that for a long time and we don't get comfortable on any discipline, we may even think that we are not that smart.
+At some point in our lives (some more than others) we have all thought we were the stupidest person in the room.
+If we keep thinking like that for a long time and we don't get comfortable with any discipline, we may even think that we are not that smart.
 You are a part of this school, we do not accept people that we don't think are smart enough to make a living as a developer.
 You need to believe that, especially on tough times!

 > If a particular exercise or project is hard, instead of thinking you are not good at this, look for new ways of absorbing the content.
 Talk to a mentor and we'll give you exactly what you need.